Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 How to choose the right installation company (This is really important)

 Choosing the right installation company is really, really, really important.
 I have seen horrific reviews related to Kayak Pools.
-But after reading the reviews, most of them have nothing to do with the kayak pool (company and materials) itself, rather it always about complaints for the install companies.
+But after reading the reviews, most of them have nothing to do with the kayak pool (company and materials) itself, rather it is always about complaints for the installation companies.

 The sales team is one thing, you should care about the person behind the company, even the history of that organization.
 Because pool installation is a big project, we want to make sure we are working with the right team of people.

-when it comes to reviews, don’t just look at the pretty pictures or the installation process alone, be sure to check services and post installation reviews.
-Are these companies taking care of its customers?
+when it comes to reviews, don’t just look at the pretty pictures or the installation process alone, be sure to check services and post-installation reviews.
+Are these companies taking care of their customers?
 How quickly are they responding to their questions and urgent needs?

 I had imagined pool breakage will be rather ugly, so I wanted to make sure the company delivers on its promises when it comes to services and maintenance.